mguenther/kafka-sampler/README.md

 ```

 which tells you that the ingestion feed has been successfully terminated.
 Switching back to your application logs, you should see that Kafka Streams still processes the bulk of messages that has already been emitted to the resp.
 Kafka topic.
 Shortly after that, ingestion should stop as there is no new data available.

+### Kafka Streams Demo

+Module `kafkasampler-streams-examples` hosts a couple of small programs that demonstrate different uses of Kafka Streams high-level DSL.
+All programs require a working Kafka cluster consisting of at least one broker and one ZooKeeper instance.
+Use the default `docker-compose` script to fire up all required systems before executing any of the provided examples.

 ## On Application Architecture